George Morrow (computers): Career

 Micro Decisions had two major PCB revisions and three case revisions—the version 2.0 PCB was introduced in spring 1983 and added improved data separation circuitry to the floppy controller.
 The 34-pin external floppy port was changed to a Centronics port and adding a third and fourth floppy drive required putting them on the internal chain inside the case.
 Early Micro Decisions had a power supply that was inadequate for more than two internal floppy drives; the version 2.0 PCB came with a more substantial PSU that also had a detachable power cord.
 There were several ROM and CP/M revisions as well; all ROM revisions except the final one were unable to access floppy drive #4 due to a bug.
 The final ROM revision (v3.1) also incorporated several OS features that had previously been provided on disk.
 The version 2.0 PCB also included a 40 pin expansion connector on it.
 An Intel 8253 timer was added to provide more flexible setting of the baud rates on the RS-232 ports.
-Although on paper, the UART serial controller chip could operate at 19k baud speed, a design flaw in the serial port circuitry prevented the use of speeds greater than 9600 bps.
+Although on paper, the UART serial controller chip could operate at 19k baud speed, a design flaw in the serial port circuitry prevented the use of speeds greater than 9600 bit/s.
 At the same time when the version 2.0 PCBs were introduced, Morrow also began offering the MD-3 which had two double-sided, half-height floppy drives for a 400k storage capacity.

 The final machine in the MD series was the MD-11, a substantially upgraded machine with 128k of memory, CP/M 3.0, and an optional 10MB hard disk.

 The CP/M platform was rapidly displaced by the newer (yet very similar) MS-DOS/PC DOS platforms.
 The 16-bit 8086 architecture of the new machines enabled them to break the 64 KB RAM limit of CP/M and address up to a megabyte of RAM.
 CP/M's fortunes weren't helped by the user-oriented marketing of Microsoft and IBM and the lack of same by Digital Research.

-In 1985, Morrow released its first IBM-compatible computer, a lunchbox portable known as the Morrow Pivot II (based on its unique form factor where neither the keyboard nor the monitor folded away from the case).
+In 1984, Morrow released its first IBM-compatible computer, a lunchbox portable known as the Morrow Pivot (based on its unique form factor where neither the keyboard nor the monitor folded away from the case).
 Produced by an outside OEM manufacturer, the same model was licensed by Morrow to Zenith Data Systems, who sold it as the Z-171.
 In addition to its lower cost and more prominent brand name, Zenith won an extremely profitable contract to sell computers to the US government, after the president of Morrow Designs left to go to work for Zenith.
 Morrow filed for bankruptcy by the end of the year.